enclave-id/enclaveid/README.md

 microk8s dashboard-proxy
 ```

-Running `make` at the project root will spin up a Kaniko pod for each application that has a `Dockerfile.dev`.
+Running `make` at the project root will spin up a Kaniko pod for each application that has a `Dockerfile`.
 The built images will be stored in the local microk8s registry.

+To deploy the images, run `make helm-chart DEPLOYMENT=microk8s`.
+This will disable the attestation verification code, since the kata UVM is not running.

 ### Prod (AKS)